cbokor/solar-anomaly-detector/README.md

 - The [PyTorch](https://pytorch.org/) community for the core deep learning enviroment.
 - The [SunPy Project](https://sunpy.org) for open-source solar data analysis tools, including support for querying and downloading data via VSO, and structured solar metadata (Fido, Time, Instrument, etc.).
 - [NASA/Solar Data Analysis Center (SDAC)](https://umbra.nascom.nasa.gov/index.html/virtual ) and the [VSO](https://sdac.virtualsolar.org/cgi/search) teams for hosting and maintaining distributed solar data repositories accessible through the VSO API.

+## License & Citation

+This project is licensed under the [MIT License](./LICENSE).

+You are free to use, modify, and distribute this code.
+If you find it useful in your work, please consider citing it using the metadata in [`CITATION.cff`](./CITATION.cff).

 ## Recommended Reading